yoga for endometriosis

 Approximately 1 in 10 people assigned female at birth have endometriosis.
 It is extremely rare in people assigned male at birth.
 Symptoms are often dismissed as “bad cramps” leading to an average of delay of 10 years and 8 doctors to be diagnosed with endometriosis.

-Although your health care provider may suspect endometriosis, surgery is required to confirm a diagnosis.
+Although your health care provider may suspect endometriosis, surgery is at the moment still required to confirm a diagnosis.

 There are many theories that seek to explain endometriosis.
 Most likely, it is a combination of an embryonic origin (tissue that you were born with) plus other genetic and environmental factors.
 The commonly taught theory, that endometriosis is caused by the backflow of menstruation (“reflux menstruation”), has been largely debunked but is still used as a base for many of the treatments offered.